Dedekind \eta-function and quantum groups: Introduction

-This work is part of the author's Ph.D thesis, supervised by Professor Marc Rosso.
+This work was part of the author's Ph.D thesis, supervised by Professor Marc Rosso.
 I am grateful to his guidance and treasurable discussions on this problem.
 I would like to thank Jiuzu Hong for pointing out an error in earlier computations.
+I am grateful to the anonymous referee, whose remarks simplify the paper substantially.
+The revision of this paper is carried on when the author is supported by the Alexander von Humboldt Foundation.